 Boggioli is situated at an altitude of 460 metres above sea level, at the end of a dirt road that winds through chestnut woods and olive groves.
 I bought the farm in 1975 and have gradually increased the size up to the current area of about 42 hectares (c.
 100 acres).
-A little less than 4 hectares of land are planted with olive trees.
-One of the first major projects was carried out in the late 1970′s, which was the reclamation of fields and terraces to push back the encroaching borders of the surrounding forest.
+A little less than 4 hectares of land are planted with 1,100 olive trees.

 The next project was to see how we could heat the house and hot water by using renewable resources..
 We already used wood from our property for a cast-iron Vermont wood-burning stove that keeps us warm 24 hours a day during the coldest parts of the winter, so we looked at wood- and pellet-burning boilers for central heating and hot water to replace our old LPG-based (and very expensive) system.
 Eventually we decided on a system fueled by pellets, and this became operational in 2013.
 We are pleased with the final results and decided to go one step further in 2015 by installing solar panels on the roof of the main house, so all our hot water in the summer is now heated by the sun.